Koundinya-Git/omni-dashboard/README.md

 ## 6. ⚙️ Comprehensive Setup & Build Protocol (Student-Friendly Guide)

-Don't panic if you aren't a Computer Science major.
+Don't panic if you saw the code, and were like nahh.
 Setting this up requires a few tools, but it will give you complete ownership of your productivity.

 ### 6.1 Host System Prerequisites
 Omni-Core compiles directly against your computer's operating system.
 You need to install these foundational tools: